sebsto/amplify-android-getting-started/02_create_android_app.md

 ### What did we just add?

-- the main layout is a [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) that manage the list of individual cells we created previously
+- the main layout is a [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) that manages the list of individual cells we created previously

-- the main activity class observes changes on the list of Notes and create an `NoteRecyclerViewAdapter` to create individual cells.
+- the main activity class observes changes on the list of Notes and creates an `NoteRecyclerViewAdapter` to create individual cells.

 ## Verify the build dependencies